microsoft/azureconfidentialledger-app-samples/banking-app/README.md

 ### Scenario in the demo

-In this scenario, the bank consortium has 3 banks as CCF members.
+In this scenario, the bank has 2 employees with different roles.
+They are 'manager' and 'teller'.
 Scenario is the following:

-1. Banks add 2 users (user0, user1) using CCF's governance mechanism (See [The CCF document](https://microsoft.github.io/CCF/main/governance/open_network.html#adding-users) for the details).
+1. Manager adds 2 accounts, namely account1 and account2.
-2. A bank creates an account for each user.
+2. Manager deposits 100 into account1.
-3. A bank deposit 100 to the user0's account
+3. Teller transfers 40 into account2.
-4. user0 transfers 40 to the user1's account.
+4. Manager (or teller) checks the balance in account1.
+It should be 60.
-5. user0 and user1 check their balance.
-The result should be 60 and 40 respectively.
+5. Teller (or manager) checks the balance in account2.
+It should be 40.

 ```mermaid
 sequenceDiagram